 We will describe the process of creating new Matrix Analyses again later in this part of the guide.
 Once we are learning about the features found within WorkSpaces.

 My Custom Fields

-While we have mentioned custom fields a couple of times in the previous parts of this guide, they are an essential part of workspaces, and before we start learning about the things you can do inside a workspace, it is important that we take some time to learn what custom fields are, and some of their uses.
+While we have mentioned custom fields a couple of times in the previous parts of this guide, they are an essential part of Workspaces, and before we start learning about the things you can do inside a Workspace, it is important we take some time to learn what custom fields are, and some of their uses.